Hero-debug-cloud/Task_Manager/README.md

 - easy to delete existing task

 # Challenges Faced
--> avoiding again again api calling when creating new task or updating or deleting existing task;
+-> Avoiding again again api calling when creating new task or updating or deleting existing task;

 # Future Improvement
 -> Each User session seperation (ability to login and signup ) using JWT token; <br/>